Jefferson-Portfolio-2024/Maze_Game/README.md

 # Maze_Game

-What is the maze game:
+What is the Maze Game:

 The Maze Game is a two-player game that requires teamwork and coordination.
 Players are randomly assigned one of two roles:
 * The Guide has a full view of the maze and will provide directions to the Navigator